-Buyer personas are archetypes, basically semi-fictional representations, or your ideal clients based on primary- and secondary-research, as well as a little bit of educated speculation.
+Buyer personas are archetypes, basically semi-fictional representations, or your ideal clients based on primary- and secondary research and a little bit of educated speculation.

-When data center consultants skip developing buyer personas, most of their content ends up being way too self-serving and too
+When data center consultants skip developing buyer personas, most content becomes way too self-serving and

 If you spend time on blog post writing, optimizing for search engines, posting to social media, or email marketing and you have no goals and no remarkable content, it doesn’t go over well.

 Accelerating the Sales Cycle with Content + Context

 Because you likely don’t have bottomless resources, focus your efforts on your most important and your most profitable ideal buyer personas.
 For most data center consultants, two to four buyer personas are a good place to start.
 Plus, be sure to account for the three stages of your buyer’s journey: